-With its versatile concept e-Palette put on display at CES, Toyota is giving an idea of its vision of future mobility.
-The adaptable vehicle – of course all-electric and autonomous – can be transformed into a lot of different vehicle types.
+With its versatile concept e-Palette put on display at CES, Toyota gives an idea of its vision of future mobility.
+The adaptable vehicle – of course, all-electric and autonomous – can be transformed into many different vehicle types.
 An alliance shall help to develop the vehicle.
+Weiterlesen

 Hyundai, Amazon, Plug Power, Ballard, VTOL.

 Hyundai to develop solid-state batteries?
 The Korean car manufacturer readies battery tech based on solid rather than liquid electrolytes, Korea Herold reports referring to insider information.
 Hyundai apparently operates pilot production facilities already but does not intend to go serial before 2025.
 Also Samsung SDI und LG Chem are said to research solid-state batteries as well as Toyota and BMW.

 Amazon tasks Plug Power: Plug Power gains a new order of no other than Amazon, who plans to deploy a fleet of H2 forklifts in 11 of its logistics centres.
 Delivering the corresponding tech, PlugPower estimates Amazon will spend 70m dollar on the deal in 2017 and likely twice that next year.
 Furthermore, Amazon is authorised to acquire 23% of the company if spending exceeds 600m dollars.

 11m dollar deal for Ballard: Canadian Ballard Power Systems signed an 11m dollar order for 200 FCVeloCity systems to be delivered this year for the Chinese market.
 Buyer is Broad-Ocean, who intends to use them for demonstrations of H2 buses and industrial vehicles in China.